hep-mirrors/sherpa/Manual/source/manual/parameters/general-parameters.rst

   ``HEPMC_USE_NAMED_WEIGHTS``.
 The default value is ``false``.

-  ``HEPMC_TREE_LIKE: <false|true>`` Force the event record to be stricly tree-like.
+  ``HEPMC_TREE_LIKE: <false|true>`` Force the event record to be strictly tree-like.
 Please note that this removes some information from the matrix-element-parton-shower interplay which would be otherwise stored.
   Requires ``-DHepMC3_DIR=/path/to/hepmc3``